 29 Fairfield is located on the SW corner of Commonwealth and Fairfield, with 21 Fairfield to the north, across Commonwealth, 31 Fairfield to the south, across Alley 432, 30 Fairfield to east, across Fairfield, and 246 Commonwealth to the west.

-29 Fairfield (244 Commonwealth) was designed by William Whitney Lewis, architect, and built ca. 1876.
+The original house at 29 Fairfield (244 Commonwealth) was designed by William Whitney Lewis, architect, and built in 1876-1877 by William H. Sayward, mason, for banker and real estate investor Asa Perkins Potter and his wife, Delle (Sheldon) Potter.
+He is shown as the owner on the original building permit application, dated November 11, 1876, and on the final building inspection report, dated November 9, 1877.
 As originally designed, the entrance was on Commonwealth Avenue with the address of 244 Commonwealth.
-In 1877-1878, a two horse stable was added at the rear of the house, also designed by William Whitney Lewis.
+In 1877-1878, a two horse stable was added at the rear of the house, also designed by William Whitney Lewis and built by William H. Sayward.

-Delle Potter purchased the 26 foot wife lot for 29 Fairfield on May 31, 1876, from wholesale dry goods merchant George H. Braman.
-The same day, Asa Potter purchased the land to the west and south from George Braman, with a 30 foot 6 inch frontage on Commonwealth (west of 29 Fairfield) and a 56 foot six inch frontage on the alley (south of 29 Fairfielld) running to Newbury.
-In October of 1878, Asa Potter entered into an agreement to purchase the land on the east side of Fairfield, between the alley and Newbury.
-All of the land was part of a parcel previously owned by Nathan Matthews, part of an even larger tract which was purchased by Nathan Matthews on January 2, 1871, from David Sears, Jr., Frederick R. Sears, and Knyvet Sears.
+Delle Potter purchased the 26 foot wide lot for 244 Commonwealth (29 Fairfield) on May 31, 1876, from wholesale dry goods merchant George H. Braman.
+The land was part of a parcel previously owned by Nathan Matthews, part of an even larger tract which was purchased by Nathan Matthews on January 2, 1871, from David Sears, Jr., Frederick R. Sears, and Knyvet Sears.

-The remodeled house encompassed the area at the rear, on the alley, previously occupied by the house’s stable.
+The rebuilt house encompassed the area at the rear, on the alley, previously occupied by the stable (which presumably was no longer needed after the Potters purchased the stable at 353 Newbury in 1887).
 Within the arched recessed entrance on Fairfield Street, the stairs ran north up to the front door, with a small round window at the porch.
-The front door later was moved to the south side of the recessed entry, the stairs reversed to run to the south, and the round window relocated to the south of the arch.
+The front door later was moved to the south side of the recessed entry, the stairs reversed to run south, and the round window relocated to the south of the arch.

-On April 3, 1893, 29 Fairfield was purchased from Delle Potter by Arthur Astor Carey.
+The purchaser was Arthur Astor Carey, who took title to the property on April 3, 1893, 29 Fairfield Delle Potter.
 He and his wife, Agnes L. M. (Whiteside) Carey, made it their home.
 During the previous season, they had lived at the Hotel Agassiz at 191 Commonwealth.
 They also maintained a home, Creek Farm, in Little Harbor, at Sagamore Creek near Portsmouth, New Hampshire.

 A great-grandson of John Jacob Astor, Arthur Carey was an amateur artist, archeologist, astronomer, and musician.
 In the early 1900s, he became a lay preacher in the New Church and built a non-denominational chapel on his New Hampshire property where he preached during the summer.
 He founded a reading room, school, and summer camp for boys and girls in Waltham.

-The Careys continued to live at 29 Fairfield in during the 1898-1899 winter season, but were no longer listed there in the 1900 Blue Book.
-He continued to own the house and lease it to others.
+The Careys continued to live at 29 Fairfield in during the 1898-1899 winter season, but moved thereafter to 10 Fayerweather in Cambridge.

-During the 1899-1900 winter season, 29 Fairfield was the home of Urban Hanlon Broughton and his wife, Cara Leland (Rogers) Duff Broughton.
+During the 1899-1900 winter season, Arthur Carey leased 29 Fairfield to Urban Hanlon Broughton and his wife, Cara Leland (Rogers) Duff Broughton.
 They previously had lived at 520 Commonwealth.

 Urban Broughton was a civil engineer.
 Originally from England, he had come to the United States in 1887 to consult on the Fairhaven, Massachusetts, sewer system, sponsored by Henry Huddleston Rogers, a principal of Standard Oil.
 He subsequently married Henry Rogers’s daughter and remained in the United States until 1912, consulting as a civil engineer and later becoming a mining and railroad company executive.
 After returning to England, he served as a Member of Parliament; he died in January of 1929 during the pendency of his elevation to the peerage.
 Cara Broughton subsequently was named Lady Fairhaven and his son Baron Fairhaven.